-Extremely loose soil like sand is also not appropriate because the water can’t flow through and be absorbed properly.
-So something in the middle is perfect.
+Loose soil like sand isn’t good because water can’t pass through it nor will it be absorbed.
+This is where the absorbtion field comes in.
 Another name for the absorption field is the drain field.

 Septic Tank Diagram And Parts

 Now, let’s take a look at the septic system and the parts that make up a septic tank.
 Because learning each part of the septic tank can help you learn how to care for your septic tank and give your system the longest life possible.

 The input baffle is where the sewage enters from the house.
-This pipe is connected to your plumbing directly.
+This pipe is connected to your plumbing.
 Anything that drains outside is usually connected to this input baffle pipe.
 This can also be called the inlet baffle.

 This is usually made of a pipe that matches the pipe connected to the house.
 This pipe is hidden and can only be accessed by a professional.
 A blueprint of septic pipes should be kept on hand if possible.

 The outlet baffle is the area and pipe where the wastewater goes to the drain field or absorption field.
 This is how the wastewater escapes and how the septic tank doesn’t overflow.
 Though a low capacity tank may struggle even with this output.

-The output pipe usually contains a filter that will ensure that nothing exits the septic tank that isn’t cleaned.
-Because if contaminated water enters the drain field, it could cause a hazardous domino effect.
+The output pipe contains a filter to ensure nothing escapes the septic tank that isn’t cleaned first.
+If contaminated water enters the drain field, it could cause a hazardous domino effect.

-The scum layer is made up of the non-decomposed matter that floats to the top of the tank.
-Gasses that the sludge layer creates will also float to the top of the tank.
-This is called the scum layer and it is visible from the inspection pipes.
+The scum layer is made up of the non-decomposed matter that floats to the top.
+Gasses that the sludge layer creates will also float to the top.
+This is called the “scum layer.”
+It is visible from the inspection pipes.

 The sludge layer is made up of decomposed matter that goes through the sewage system and enters the septic system.
-This sludge is eventually cleaned up and pumped but settles on the bottom while evaporating.
+This sludge is cleaned and pumped, settling on the bottom while evaporating.